Xilinx/brevitas/src/brevitas_examples/papers/perq/README.md

 ```
 @article{sanjeet2026perq,
-      title={PeRQ: Pushing the Limits of Block Rotations in Post-Training Quantization},
+      title={Pushing the Limits of Block Rotations in Post-Training Quantization},
       author={Sai Sanjeet and Ian Colbert and Pablo Monteagudo-Lago and Giuseppe Franco and Yaman Umuroglu and Nicholas J. Fraser},
       year={2026},
       eprint={2601.22347},